jo1gi/sea-serpent/README.md

 ## Usage

 ### Initialize database
-To initialize a new sea-serpent databse simply run:
+To initialize a new sea-serpent database simply run
 ```shell
 sea-serpent init
 ```